rlaugier/nifits/docs/source/setup.md

 Although initially developped for python 3.8 and numpy 1.24, the setup installation routine was not working reliably.

-After some patches (version 0.0.3+), we now recommend python 3.12 and numpy 2.0+ for a smooth experience.
+After some patches (version 0.0.3+), we now recommend python 3.10+ and numpy 1.26 for a smooth experience.
 Most dependencies should install automatically.
+We will migrate to numpy 2.0+ when the main conda repos will point towards these version, and when astropy dependencies will be fixed.

 The main dependencies are: